iArcanic/plcs-cw1/reflective-report.md

 I also have attended numerous coding boot camps that taught many programming languages.
 Starting with the Python one, we learned about more advanced concepts like OOP (Object-Oriented Programming) and used it to develop a space invaders-style game.
 OOP this instance was highly beneficial as modules like Tkinter and Pygame operated in such a way.
 It helped me to build upon my Python programming fundamentals, (variables, functions, loops, and so on) that I learned in school.
 In addition, we learned the secure concepts of OOP and how it contrasts from just typical programming – how objects are encapsulated, polymorphism of objects, and explicit use of getter and setter methods.

+Java boot camps I have attended, one teaching Java concepts and the other, similar to Python in a game development environment, helped me have more of an appreciation for the consistency in coding concepts learned in other languages – the only difference in syntax structure.
+In these boot camps, we learned about the differences between Java and Python in terms of interaction with compilers, portability, and more.
+Each programming language has their respective strength and weaknesses depending on the given scenario.

 ## 2.2 Skills learned during the degree

 ## 2.3 Skills learned in this module